tcintern-010/todo-list-app/README.md

 # To-Do List App

-A simple, responsive To-Do List web app built with vanilla JavaScript (ES6+), HTML, and CSS.
+A responsive To-Do List web app built with vanilla JavaScript (ES6+), HTML, and CSS.
 Tasks are saved in the browser's `localStorage`, so your list persists even after refreshing the page.

 ## Features

 - Add new tasks
 - Mark tasks as complete (click to toggle a strikethrough + checkmark icon)
 - Remove tasks with a single click on the "×" icon
+- Edit an existing task by double-clicking it
+- Filter tasks by **All / Completed / Pending**
+- Live count of completed and pending tasks
 - Data persists across page reloads using `localStorage`
 - Clean, responsive UI with a gradient background